actualize-evn-2023-09/resources/guide_whiteboarding.md

 - Walk through your code line by line _as if you are the computer_
 - Keep track of variables (by writing them down!) as they get updated

+Ask yourself these questions:
+1) Does your code have errors?
+Is your output what you expect it to be?
+2) Does your code solve the original question?
+3) Does your code take in to account any edge cases or different inputs?

 ### Refactor - 5%

 - Describe the efficiency of your algorithm using **Big O notation**.